aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/managing-page-breaks/_index.md

 To add a page break in a worksheet, insert vertical and horizontal page breaks at the specified cell by calling the [**HorizontalPageBreaks**](https://apireference.aspose.com/cells/java/com.aspose.cells/HorizontalPageBreakCollection) and [**VerticalPageBreaks**](https://apireference.aspose.com/cells/java/com.aspose.cells/VerticalPageBreakCollection) collections' **Add** methods.
 Each **Add** method takes the cell name where the page break is to be added.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AddingPageBreaks-AddingPageBreaks.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-AddingPageBreaks-AddingPageBreaks.java" >}}

 {{% alert color="primary" %}}